springercass/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+sessions are used to store information about a user to the server. when a session is active, a user's identity can be authorized from that session, instead of having to re authenticate the user for every new request made by the user

 1. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes passwords to prevent them from being stored in plain text

 1. What does bcrypt do to slow down attackers?

+passwords can be hashed many times and it makes it harder for attackers to reverse the hashes while trying to uncover the passwords

-1. What are the three parts of the JSON Web Token?
+1. What are the three parts of the JSON Web Token? the header is an algorithm that contains the token type the payload is the part fo the token that stores user information the signature is the verification needed to access or change the token, made by a secret

 ## Project Set Up